From the Deep: In the Wake of Drexciya with Ayana V. Jackson

 - Eric Key, Collector

-International Arts & Artists and Eric Key are pleased to present GATEWAYS: African American Art from the Key Collection.
+International Arts & Artists and Eric Key are pleased to present Gateways: African American Art from the Key Collection.
 Eric Key is an arts administrator, curator, investor, and collector who, being immersed in the art world for decades, has closely observed its relationship with African American artists over the years.
 Key began collecting African American art in the early 90s, long before the arts industry, and society at large, granted it the increased, but still not full, recognition it has today.

 Comprising of 88 works, the main focus of this exhibition is to present a robust survey of African American art and to offer a glimpse into the personal stories of the artists and collector.
 Enlisted to tell this story are some of the most recognizable contemporary black artists: Sam Gilliam, Jacob Lawrence, Elizabeth Catlett, William Artis, Samella Lewis, and Renee Stout.
 Together, these artists work to dispel the many stereotypes and misunderstandings about African American art and people, but remain a kind of personal narrative.
 As Key states, the works in his collection are an extension of himself, a black man in a still mostly white art world; they are an extension of the country in which he lives and an extension of the artists who created them.